 \section{Abstract}

 The geometry of Fermi sea hosts a unique form of quantum topology that governs the conductance quantization of metal and is characterized by the Euler characteristic $\chi_F$, offering a new perspective in the study of topological quantum matter.
 Here, we discover that characterizing Fermi sea topology solely by $\chi_F$ is insufficient: Fermi seas with identical $\chi_F$ can exhibit fundamentally different fine-grained topological structures that cannot be connected without a Lifshitz transition.
-To encode this hidden structure, we introduce a structural resolution factor that captures the fine-grained Fermi sea topologies beyond $\chi_F$.
-Considering the attractive Hubbard interaction of electrons on Fermi surfaces, we further demonstrate that the resulting topological superconducting phases can inherit the fine-grained Fermi sea topology of their normal filled bands, with differences in these structures giving rise to anomalous gapless boundary states at the interface between two metal-superconductor heterojunctions.
+To encode this hidden structure, we introduce a structural resolution factor that captures the fine-grained Fermi sea topologies beyond $\chi_F$, revealing the deeper topological information within the Fermi sea.
+Considering the attractive Hubbard interaction of electrons on Fermi surfaces, we further demonstrate that the resulting topological superconducting phases can inherit the fine-grained Fermi sea topology of their parent metallic bands, with differences in these structures giving rise to anomalous gapless boundary states at the interface between two metal/superconductor heterojunctions.
 This work opens an avenue for understanding the topological richness of Fermi sea.